Weekly Schedule of Community Vaccine Clinics in Baltimore City

 If you were recently sick with COVID-19, your body still has some protection against the virus.
 You may choose to delay getting your updated COVID-19 vaccine for up to 3 months.

 The Baltimore City Health Department recommends that all eligible residents receive the mRNA vaccine - Moderna or Pfizer.
-If an individual 18 years and older is unable to receive a mRNA vaccine due to a history of allergic reactions, anaphylaxis, or other contraindication, a Novavax vaccine may be given.
+If you are older than 18 and unable to receive mRNA vaccines due to a history of allergic reactions, anaphylaxis, or other contraindication, you may receive the Novavax vaccine.
+Use this vaccine finder to locate available Novavax vaccine near you.

-If you lost or damaged your vaccination card, go to MyIR Mobile to view and print a copy of your records.
+If you need a copy of your vaccine records, go to MyIR Mobile to view and print a copy.